Consumer Health Info

-Browse Sex Drugs for Women fact sheets, articles, FAQs and more:
+Browse Sex Drugs for Women consumer health information, articles, FAQs and more:

 Celebrity promotions are nothing new – we see them constantly, from athletes endorsing sports equipment to singers promoting skin care brands.

 In June, the Food and Drug Administration (FDA) approved bremelanotide (brand name Vyleesi) to treat a lack of sexual desire in premenopausal women.1 The NWHN advocated against the drug’s approval, and spoke in opposition when the approval announcement was made.
 Here’s why.

 If you are experiencing low sexual desire, some alternative methods may work better without Addyi's harmful side effects.

 Bremelanotide (brand name: Vyleesi) is a drug approved by the FDA to treat a lack of sexual desire (hypoactive sexual desire disorder) in premenopausal women.

 FOR IMMEDIATE RELEASE Contact: Evita Almassi, email@example.com or 425-749-1886